OscarPellicer/marp_template/README.md

 ### Starting from a $\LaTeX$ presentation

-To convert from $\LaTeX$ to Markdown, I've using just prompting to AI models (Gemini 2.5 Pro in my case).
+To convert from $\LaTeX$ to Markdown, I've been using just plain prompting to AI models (Gemini 2.5 Pro in my case).
 The prompt goes like this:

 > I want you to help me translate some latex slides into marp.
 I have created a custom theme.
 Here are some example marp slides showcasing all the features of the theme for your reference:
 >